KaiNanaki/GID/README.md

 # GID

-Generic Interplanetary Destruction - Space Shooter Demo
+Generic Interplanetary Destruction (GID) - Space Shooter Demo

+Desc:	A simple space shooter game written in C++ using Microsoft Visual Studio 2008.
+Uses the HGE engine and its basic helper classes.